The benefits of a custom golf club fitting are well documented.

-For these groups of golfers and others who have simply bought standard clubs off the shelf, they may therefore have a set of clubs which have not been custom fitted for them.
+For these groups of golfers, and others who have simply bought standard clubs off the shelf, they may therefore have a set of clubs that have not been custom fitted for them.

-But having become aware of custom fitting and the benefits the question for a lot of players becomes one of whether you can get clubs fitted after you buy them.
+But having become aware of custom fitting and the benefits the question for a lot of players becomes one of whether you can get your existing or off-the-rack clubs fitted after you buy them?

-However as with everything in golf the answer is never quite straight forward.
+So as with everything in golf the answer is not as straightforward as we would like.

 There are multiple elements of your current clubs that can potentially be changed but not all of them will always be possible or advised depending on the types of clubs you have now.

 So let’s run through the main changes which can be made through a custom fitting and look at the practicalities and pros and cons.

 Current Set ‘Make up’ Changes

 Changes to which clubs you carry, or the ‘make up’ of your set, is not technically a ‘change’ to an old golf club but it’s an important part of the custom fitting process.